Originally Published On 1/7/2021

 Doing aerial lunges is almost the same as doing ordinary lunges.
 You will lunge forward with your right leg while keeping the left leg grounded or vice versa.
 From that position, you should then bend your leg steadily while placing the knee between the sling.

 You should then hold the swing firmly with both hands, lunge forward and then go back to the starting position.
-You can do this exercise as many times as you want.
+You can do this exercise as many times as you want especially if you are looking to punch in some sweats in your routine or if it is a leg day.

 Reclining Angle Pose

 If you are looking for a yoga swing workout that will strengthen and stretch your core and spine, then you should try the reclining angle pose.
-While it’s one of the easiest yoga swing exercises, it’s highly effective.
+While it is one of the easiest yoga swing exercises, it is also highly effective and definitely worth a try.

-And the good news is, it’s ideal for all fitness levels, whether you are a beginner, an intermediate or advanced.
+And the good news is, it is ideal for all fitness levels, whether you are a beginner, an intermediate or advanced.

 The reclining angle pose will strengthen and engage the lower body, strengthen the thighs and legs, improve control and balance and enhance sensory-motor awareness.